dbsc/atwood-machine/README.md

   <img src="./tex/lagrangian_system_white.svg" width="165.7">
 </div>

-Computing the partial derivative we arrive at the following system of differential equations
+Computing the partial derivatives, we arrive at the following system of differential equations

 <div align="center">
   <img src="./tex/final_system_white.svg" width="546">
 </div>

+This system of equations can be solved with the excellent [scipy](https://docs.scipy.org/doc/scipy/reference/) scientific computing library, and in this case, we are using the [odeint](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.odeint.html) function.